ytmytm/plus4-tcbm2sd/README.md

 JP3 is meant for Arduino Mini Pro clones that would have A4 line missing or in a completely different place.
 Note that you have to change the definitions on the top of the sketch code too.

+### Cartridge ROM

+There is a socket for a 32K (27E257) or 64K (27E512) EPROM/EEPROM for cartridge functionality.

+The 32K ROM will appear for the system as cartridge 1.

+The bottom half of 64K ROM will appear as cartridge 2, the top half as cartrige 1.

+### PREV/NEXT buttons

+PREV button signal serves also as a way to detect if TCBM cable is connected upon reset.

+NEXT button signal detects if the buttons are connected at all.

 ## Parts

 Parts to be soldered directly:

 - 1x XC9572XL-VQ64 CPLD
 - 4x 0.1uF capacitor (0805 footprint)
-- (optional) 50 pin edge connector, with 2.0mm pitch, straight or right angle (this part is unobtanium)

-Modules:
+- Arduino Mini Pro with ATmega328P 3.3V or its clone, e.g. SparkFun DEV-11114; unnamed clones usually have 'The Simple' text on bottom soldermask; there are two versions that differ by location of A6/A7 pins, both are supported

+For the remaining parts of the circuit you can go with ready for use modules or solder SMD parts directly.

+### Modules

 - AMS1117 3.3V power supply module with 3 pins, [such as this](media/AMS1117.jpg) often labeled as HW764; it usually comes with soldered angled pins, you need to replace them with straight ones
 - SD card 3.3V adapter (3.3V VCC, with no level shifters) [like this one](media/SD.jpg)
-- Arduino Mini Pro with ATmega328P 3.3V or its clone, e.g. SparkFun DEV-11114; unnamed clones usually have 'The Simple' text on bottom soldermask

-If all you want is a paddle replacement then only the power supply module is needed.
+### SMD parts

+The SMD BOM file with part names and can be find in the [releases](releases).

 ### Arduino Mini Pro A4/SDA pin

 Clones of Arduino Mini Pro may have different placement of A4/A5/A6/A7 pins.
-We use only A4.

 On some clones `A4` may be labeled as `SDA` (then `A5` is `SCL`).
 This is fine.